s1ntaxe770r/Securepass_Api/README.md

 # Securepass_Api

 an API for generating secure passwords

-run app.py and make GET request to the API which should be running on your localhost on port 5000
+# How to Run

+- clone the repo

+- Activate the virtual enviroment
+ - Linux : ` source env/bin/activate `
+  - Windows : ` env\Scripts\Activate`

+- Install the dependencies
+    - ` pip install -r requirements.txt `

+- Run the app
+    - ` Python app.py `

+## Endpoints

+* /generate
+  * ### Methods: GET

+Returns a password of 16 characters

+* /generate/<size>

+    * ### Methods: GET

+Returns a password of the specified size